 Tip #3: Find out what's free in your area

 Lots of visitor attractions don’t charge for entry, run free events in the holidays or let kids go free with a paying adult.
-Check out the listings on the Museum Crush and Visit Scotland websites to find out what’s happening for free near you.
+Check out the Visit Scotland website to find out what’s happening for free near you.

 Tip #4: Bring a picnic